If Eleanor Rigby Had Met ChatGPT: A Study on Loneliness in a Post-LLM World: Results

 \subsubsection{Mental Health}

-Users tended to treat ChatGPT as a therapist and seek for its advice.
-This was shown in interactions where they were aware of difficulties they had, such as signs of depression (\textit{``I feel very down and negative, and always feel sadness''}), online bullying (\textit{``list 10 ways I can respond (...) do not mention moderators since they won't ban anyone over this''}); to other conditions (predominantly suicidal ideation); or overcoming trauma (e.g., being victims of violent crime, or having histories of physical or sexual abuse).
+In the seeking-advice dialogues, users commonly (35\%) treated ChatGPT as a therapist.
+This was shown in interactions where they were aware of difficulties they had, such as signs of depression (\textit{`I feel very down and negative, and always feel sadness'}), online bullying (\textit{`list 10 ways I can respond (...) do not mention moderators since they won't ban anyone over this'}); to other conditions (predominantly suicidal ideation); or overcoming trauma (e.g., being victims of violent crime, or having histories of physical or sexual abuse).
 In these dialogues the model typically also recommended a therapist, or practising self-compassion.

-Although these recommendations are indeed valid, the model's inability to grasp pragmatic context sometimes was a hindrance.
-For example, in one of these instances, the user indicated frequent suicidal urges.
-ChatGPT recommended self-compassion, to which they rebutted \textit{``what self-compassion?
-I don't like myself very much''}.
+These recommendations are valid, but the model's inability to grasp pragmatic context sometimes was a hindrance.
+For example, in one instance a user indicated frequent suicidal urges.
+ChatGPT recommended self-compassion, to which they rebutted \textit{`what self-compassion?
+I don't like myself very much'}.
 The model then proceeded to list ways to practise it.
-The transcript ended there, perhaps indicating that the user put an end to the conversation.
+The transcript ended there, indicating that the user ended the conversation.

-Similarly, a user started the dialogue noting that they had depression, and that they \textit{``purchased a guitar but have no interest in playing it. (...)
-Is there a way to change my mindset and encourage myself to play guitar?''}.
-The model recommended techniques from cognitive behavioural therapy, and to seek therapy.
-The user replied that they lived \textit{``in a city with no healthcare resources.''} and that it would be difficult for them to find counselling.
-ChatGPT recommended telehealth, which the user did not acknowledge.
-Eventually the conversation veered off towards discussing the user's background and hopes.
-This lasted eight turns and was the only one we observed where the model explicitly gave the number for the (US) suicide prevention hotline.
+Similarly, a user started the dialogue noting that they had depression, and that they \textit{`purchased a guitar but have no interest in playing it. (...)
+Is there a way to change my mindset and encourage myself to play guitar?'} The model recommended techniques from cognitive behavioural therapy, and to seek therapy.
+The user replied that they lived \textit{`in a city with no healthcare resources'} and that it would be difficult for them to find counselling.
+ChatGPT then recommended telehealth, which the user did not acknowledge.
+The conversation then veered off towards discussing the user's background and hopes.
+It lasted eight turns and was the only one we observed where the model explicitly gave the number for the (US) suicide prevention hotline.

-In our evaluation, we observed five dialogues dealing explicitly with suicidal ideation: the model indicated it could not help and suggested professional help or a ``local emergency number''.
-In one instance it recommended relaxation techniques and engaging in physical activity.
+Five dialogues explicitly dealt with suicidal ideation.
+There, ChatGPT said it could not help and suggested professional help or a `local emergency number'.
+In one instance it recommended relaxation techniques and physical activity.